spyrosviz/ProjectPortfolio/README.md

 ![alt_text](antetokounmpo_shots.png)
 ![alt_text](football_passes_simulation.png)
 ### Project Description
 This project contains 3 main parts regarding football, basketball and tennis.
 Data were found on kaggle, figshare and statsbomb python API (more details in relevant github repository).
 In football, I visualized a Belgium's player passes on football court, in the second half of a FIFA World Cup 2018 match between Germany and Belgium.
 In basketball part, I visualized Giannis Antetokounmpo's xy coordinates on basketball court for his made and missed shots, in NBA Playoffs 2018.
 In tennis part, Australian Open Final 2019 players coordinates (Nadal-Djokovic) were visualized when winning after creating a function to plot a tennis court with it's dimensions in meters.
-In addition a web app animation was created to select a specific rally of the game and animate it, based on players coordinates on tennis court.
+In addition a simple web app animation was created to select a specific rally of the game and animate it, based on players coordinates on tennis court.
 The web app can be found [here](https://spyrosviz.eu.pythonanywhere.com).
 ### Project's main result
 ![alt_text](tennis_app.png)
 ### Programming Language and Frameworks used